 Augsburg Education offers a variety of programs to help future teachers make a difference in the lives and learning of P-12 students.
-Programs are also accredited by the State of Minnesota, Board of Teaching and are offered in a day, weekend or evening formats.
+Programs are approved by the Professional Educator Licensing and Standards Board (PELSB) and are offered in a day, weekend or evening formats.
 These accredited programs include licensure offered in a choice of formats.

 We currently offer the following licensure programs in three formats Day, Adult Undergraduate, and Graduate.
 These programs lead to recommendation for licensure to the State of Minnesota for:

 - Elementary (grades K-6)